arx/ArxLibertatis/OPTIONS.md

 After environment variable expansion the variables are interpreted as colon-separated (Windows: semicolon-separated) lists of paths.

 The config directory defaults to the user directory if not specified.

+### Compiler flags

+Arx Libertatis adjust the compiler flags to provide an optimal configuration for developers and most users.
+The following CMake options can be used to disable this and use only the default flags provided by the build environment.

+* `SET_WARNING_FLAGS` (default: `ON`): Adjust compiler warning flags.
+This should not affect the produced binaries but is useful to catch potential problems.
+* `SET_OPTIMIZATION_FLAGS` (default: `ON`): Adjust compiler optimization flags.
+For non-debug builds the only thing this does is instruct the linker to only link against libraries that are actually needed.